seleniumbase/SeleniumBase/help_docs/recorder_mode.md

         import ipdb; ipdb.set_trace()
 ```

-<p>🔴 The above file gives you a basic SeleniumBase file with a breakpoint in it so that you can immediately start recording after you've opened a new web page in the browser.</p>
+<p>🔴 The above code gives you a basic SeleniumBase file with a breakpoint in it so that you can immediately start recording after you've opened a new web page in the browser.</p>

 <p>🔴 Recorder Mode works by saving your recorded actions into the browser's <code>sessionStorage</code>.
 SeleniumBase then reads from the browser's <code>sessionStorage</code> to take the raw data and generate a full test from it.
 Keep in mind that <code>sessionStorage</code> is only present for a website while the browser tab remains on a web page of the same domain/origin.
 If you leave that domain/origin, the <code>sessionStorage</code> of that tab will no longer have the raw data that SeleniumBase needs to create a full recording.
 To compensate for this, all links to web pages of a different domain/origin will automatically open a new tab for you while in Recorder Mode.
 Additionally, the SeleniumBase <code>self.open(URL)</code> method will also open a new tab for you in Recorder Mode if the domain/origin is different from the current URL.
 When the recorded test completes, SeleniumBase will scan the <code>sessionStorage</code> of all open browser tabs for the data it needs to generate the complete SeleniumBase automation script.</p>